-Third, tariff elimination could make more profitable to enter and less profitable firms to exit the industry, and promote export oriented firms (Acosta and Montes-Rojas, 2008).
+Third, tariff elimination could make more profitable to enter and less profitable firms to exit the industry, and promote export oriented firms (Acosta & Montes-Rojas, 2008).
 Our own estimates on the effect of exports on informality (column 3) suggest this hypothesis.
 Thus, the change in the industry composition after trade opening can exert an effect on the sector's informality levels.
 We test this hypothesis by including the ratio of GVP to employment in each industry, a proxy for labour productivity, but we do not find evidence that less productive firms are associated with higher informality levels (column 5).

 Fourth, trade liberalisation also reduces the cost of acquiring new technology through the reduction in the cost of imported capital goods, as argued for Argentina in Acosta and Gasparini (2007).
 Using an efficiency wage argument, if firms can upgrade to a better technology, they may be able to offer better job conditions to its labour force in order to maintain the best workers.
 We test for this hypothesis by including the ratio of investment to gross value of production in the regression, as well as its interaction with the tariffs variable.
 This last variable is thus intended to identify simultaneous effects of trade liberalisation on the industry, and in particular, changes in the technology.
 The results in column 6 show that, as expected, sectors that invest more have a lower incidence of informality.
-And that they also have a lower impact of tariffs reduction on informality after a 1 per cent reduction in tariffs.
+And that they also have a lower impact of tariffs reduction on informality.
+For instance, a sector with no investment would have an increment of 0.85 percent in informality after a 1 per cent reduction in tariffs.
 However, a sector with an average investment rate of 10 per cent would have an impact of only 0.28 per cent (= $0.85 - 5.72 \times 0.1$).
 Further, a sector with an investment ratio above 15 per cent would have a positive effect of tariff reduction on informality.